jeroennoten/Laravel-AdminLTE/README.md

 To submit a Pull Request, please fork this repository, create a new branch and commit your new/updated code in there.
 Then open a Pull Request from your new branch.
 Refer to [this guide](https://help.github.com/articles/about-pull-requests/) for more info.
 When submitting a Pull Request take the next notes into consideration:

 - Check that the Pull Request don't introduce a high downgrade on the code quality.
-- If the Pull Request introduce new features, consider adding an explanation of this feature on the README file documentation, if needed.
+- If the Pull Request introduce new features, consider adding an explanation of this feature on the Wiki documentation.